AndreasHeger/CGATReport/doc/Roadmap.rst

     check output on windows explorer - frames do not appear on Chris' machine.
 Works on Windows XP, IE 8.

+datatypes
+   The nomenclature of datatypes was non-intuitive.
+Did away with it and had each Renderer test for correctly formatted input.

+add hinton plot
+   added hinton plot (see http://www.scipy.org/Cookbook/Matplotlib)

+--force option
+   add --clean or --force option to sphinxreport-test or build automatically force a new build.
+See also the corresponding sphinx-build options.

+changed API
+   changed model to use Dispatcher, Renderer and Transformer to disentangle figuring what to plot, plotting and data transformation.

 Known problems
 --------------